JeremyPike/image-analysis-with-fiji/README.md

 # Aims and Objectives

-After this course students should be able to:
+After this course particpants should be able to:

     Perform basic image handling, manipulation and visualisation using Fiji.
 This will include working with multi-channel, z-stack and time-lapse data.
     Understand and use meta-data, for example adding scale bars to images.